Airline Flight Booking APIs: GDSs, Specialized Data Providers, OTAs, and Metasearch Engines

 - Seat map

-The price of Sabre API is available on request.
+The price of Sabre APIs is available on request.

 Travelport is an international platform that unites three GDSs: Galileo, Apollo, and Worldspan.
 As Amadeus and Sabre, it provides the data on flights, trains, hotel, cruises, and car rental.
 Worldspan also distributes travel information and tour packages.